 Does engaging with corporations compromise independence and integrity or reduce pressure on nature, and mobilise resources for conservation?
 Pepe Clark’s 2016 paper discusses key lessons for conservation leaders, including the need for conservation organisations to develop robust analytical frameworks to inform engagement with the private sector, and the importance of building movement wide capacity to influence corporate policy and practice.

 It’s next to impossible to make a difference on a huge problem.
 How you ‘cut’ the problem into issues will influence your prospects of success, and the consequent impact.
+What parts of the problem (and the solution) are amenable to your influence?

 A set of considerations to critically appraise strategic decisions.